Debating Ancient History: China

 In this hands-on workshop, students explore the role archaeologists play in unearthing the hidden secrets of China’s ancient history.

-This facilitated program explores our new Terracotta Warriors: Legacy of the First Emperor exhibition as part of the workshop.
+This facilitated program explores our Terracotta Warriors: Legacy of the First Emperor exhibition as part of the workshop.
 The student exhibition ticket allows re-entry to the exhibition at a specified time.

 Student Experience